 - Click the Erase button at the top of the Disk Utility window.

 - If your Mac uses HFS+, select Mac OS Extended (Journaled) from the format list.
 If your Mac is using APFS, select APFS from the format list.
-See Troubleshooting for more information on which format to select.
+See Troubleshooting below for more information on which format to select.

 - If the Scheme is available, select GUID Partition Map.